walk/tour

 Outside St John at Hampstead Church, Church Row, NW3 6UU

-In the 30s Hampstead became a focal point for radical Modernist architecture in Britain.
+In the 1930s Hampstead became a focal point for radical Modernist architecture in Britain.
 Modernists rejected the orthodoxy of earlier architectural movements and utilised new technologies such as reinforced concrete, glass and steel.
-Join this guided walking tour from Hampstead to Belsize Park as we explore some of the most significant examples of Modernism in London.
+Join this guided walking tour from Hampstead to Belsize Park where we will explore some of the most pioneering examples of early Modernist Housing in Britain.

 Belsize Park, Hampstead